ebergstedt/CruDapper/README.md

 CruDapper **caches reflection results for improved performance**, just like Dapper.

+CruDapper **provides an easy interface for data queries, without using statements for your database connection and transaction scope**.
+This will remove a lot of boilerplate code clutter from your database services.

 CruDapper **automatically enlists transactions** - you will not need to worry about partial data corruption if your queries throws an exception midway.

+CruDapper can **retry failed connections** as many times as you want, thanks to internal Polly integration.

 Please refer to the provided Test project for detailed examples and syntax.